ReVaNNNNN/DinnerREST/README.md

 # Order Dinner REST API

-Project is used to help order dinners in local restaurants.
+Project is used to help Order Dinners in local restaurants.

 The basic strategy was to separate backend and frontend technology.